Jimmy Hoffa: Rise to power

 Hoffa worked to defend the Teamsters from raids by other unions, including the Congress of Industrial Organizations, and he extended the Teamsters' influence in the Midwest from the late 1930s to the late 1940s.
 Hoffa obtained a deferment from military service in World War II by successfully making a case for his union leadership skills being of more value to the nation by keeping freight running smoothly to assist the war effort.
 Although he never actually worked as a truck driver, he became president of Local 299 in December 1946.
 He then rose to lead the combined group of Detroit-area locals shortly afterwards and later advanced to become head of the Michigan Teamsters groups.

+At some point in the late 1940s he became friends with Paul Dorfman, associate of the Chicago Outfit.
+According to the McClellan Committee, Dorfman was "the contact man between dishonest union leaders and members of the Chicago Underworld".
+It was through Dorfman that Hoffa began to establish relationships with Chicago organized crime.
+He introduced Hoffa to former Capone associates like Joseph Glimco and Paul Ricca.
+In 1949 Dorfman introduced Hoffa to his stepson Allen Dorfman, who became heavily involved in Teamsters corruption.
+According to FBI files, Dorfman agreed to introduce Hoffa to mob figures in exchange for Allen's entry into the Teamsters' insurance business.
+In his book The Enemy Within (1960), Senator Bobby Kennedy, Chief Counsel of the McClellan Committee, stated that Dorfman and Hoffa "are now as one.
+Everywhere Hoffa goes, Dorfman is close by.
+Most important decisions by Hoffa are made only after consultation with Paul Dorfman".